 Kanyazov stated – without explaining why this claim was relevant – that 90 per cent of the population is Muslim.
 "Decriminalisation of missionary activity could have very negative consequences.
 Our legislation is completely appropriate for us."
 He did not explain what "negative" or "unforeseeable" consequences would happen, if Uzbeks were allowed to speak freely about their beliefs with other Uzbeks.

-Article 216-2 of the Criminal Code also bans "illegal religious activity, evasion of registration of a religious organisation's charter by its leaders, conducting special meetings for young people, work groups, and other circles and groups, unrelated to worship, by religious leaders and members of religious organisations."
-Punishments range from a fine of between 50 and 100 times the minimum wage, up to six months' detention, to up to three years in prison
+Article 216-2 of the Criminal Code also punishes "illegal religious activity, evasion of registration of a religious organisation's charter by its leaders, conducting special meetings for young people, work groups, and other circles and groups, unrelated to worship, by religious leaders and members of religious organisations."
+Punishments range from a fine of between 50 and 100 times the minimum wage, up to six months' detention, to up to three years in prison.

 Muslims exercising their freedom of religion or belief have been prosecuted under many of the above articles, but appear to be more likely to be prosecuted under the Criminal Code.
 Articles mainly used against Muslims include:

 - Article 156 ("Acts intended to humiliate ethnic honour and dignity, insult the religious or atheistic feelings of individuals, carried out with the purpose of inciting hatred, intolerance, or divisions on a national, ethnic, racial, or religious basis, as well as the explicit or implicit limitation of rights or preferences on the basis of national, racial, or ethnic origin, or religious beliefs").
 This Article has also been used against members of smaller religious communities.
 As Protestants within Uzbekistan have noted, the state's own incitement of religious intolerance and hatred violates this part of the Criminal Code.